 But who is the silent traveller you ask?
 According to Skift, the silent traveller is the travel consumer who turns to their mobile devices first, seeking solutions to in-trip challenges that have traditionally been the domain of customer-service staff in travel agencies, hotels, airlines and tour companies.

 Research suggests that these travellers are not simply using their mobile devices to keep tabs on work, read email, or download a film to watch for the evening.

 They are looking for flight information and the ability to check in and out without waiting in line at either the airport or their hotel.
 The Silent Traveller is using the Internet to make reservations in restaurants and discover what to do at the places they visit.

 Skift further explored the demographics of the silent traveller in terms of gender, age and point of origin (urban, suburban and rural) and made some rather surprising discoveries.
 The urban modern lady is more likely to be a silent traveller than her male counterparts.

-Silent travellers tend to rely heavily on social media and peer reviewed websites such as Kenya Geographic to make their travel decisions.
-They prefer to browse for travel solutions on the net than call a customer care hotline.
+Silent travellers tend to rely heavily on social media and peer-reviewed websites such as Kenya Geographic to make their travel decisions.
+They prefer to browse for travel solutions on the net than to call a customer care hotline.
 For such a group, a good, well-structured and detailed online resource becomes crucial and having a mobile app that reaches out to them is no longer a luxury.

-This customer segment is rising rapidly and the industry has no option but to revisit their social media, mobile app and online travel strategies and carefully try to position themselves in a way they can attract their attention.
+This customer segment is rising rapidly and the industry has no option but to revisit its social media, mobile app and online travel strategies and carefully try to position itself in a way that can attract their attention.